Akenland/akenland.github.io/rules.md

 ---

-## Gameplay Rules
-The world is divided into Peaceful Zones and PvP Zones.
-Each zone has different rules regarding gameplay.
-Please see the live map, or ask an Admin, if you are unsure which zone you are in.

-Failing to follow Zone Rules will never result in a server ban.
-Bans are only used against players who violate the Behavior Rules.

-With the exception of spawns, warpstones, and other important locations, player actions are not blocked, but can be rolled back by Admins.
-As such, we do not protect individual player builds/chunks, nor use a land claim system.

----

 <div id="peaceful-zone">
 # Peaceful Zone Rules
-Peaceful Zones include the main continent (Akenland), consisting of Waramon and Eborin.
+The following rules apply in the main continent (Akenland), consisting of Waramon and Eborin.

 ## No griefing or stealing
 You may not damage, steal, raid, break, destroy, or otherwise do anything harmful to another player's builds, chests/containers, items, or pets.

 Items in a Peaceful Zone may not be stolen - even if they were originally stolen from a PvP Zone.

+We do not protect individual player builds/chunks, nor use a land claim system.
+Instead, Admins will revert the actions of players who violate this rule.

 ## Do not hurt players or pets
 PvP combat is not allowed in this zone.
 Do not attack other players or pets.